Krasko25/Obsidian-Sync/Archive/Tdiary.md

 - I do my trainings and scoliosis exercises;
 - I had 90 minutes lesson of English;
 - I wrote this note.

+==February 24th, 2024==
+Today I did almost no progress with my studying, but I will do better tomorrow.
+Also out Habitica party had a call today, it was interesting.

+Super fast gratitude so it won't take time out of my sleep:
+- I was helping my parents;
+- I had a two hours long English lesson;
+- I'm tracking my calories.